fyquah/fyp-worker-dispatcher/README.md

 single ethernet connection to the master machine via a network switch.

 ## 3. Data Generation

+*Perform this step only if you are trying to reproduce from step (A)*

 The first step of the optimisation pipeline is to generate data.
 To run simulated annealing on the training benchmars, run: